Research

 STEM_Report

-Digital Diasporas (Selected publications)
+Digital Diasporas & Their Information Experiences (Selected publications)

 My research team and I have researched and documented an array of newcomer experiences, using a community-engaged approach.
 Below is a selected list of the publications/resources stemming from this collaborative work.